 Table data can be exported by choosing one of the export-format icons located at the top right of the table.
 Export file formats include:

 The two Fiscal Year (FY) viewing options are:

 |Issue Date FY||The FY in which the award action Occurred|

 |Funding FY||The FY in which the award action Funded|

 To enter Keyboard Support and Web Page Reader Support for the report results grid view, you will need to press Ctrl Shift G

 |Move through rows||← ↑ ↓ →|

 |Previous page||SHIFT PAGE UP|

 |Sort ASC/DESC when a column header is selected||ENTER|

 Objectives: To provide for expanded and/or sustained national investment in health centers funded under section 330 of the Public Health Service Act, or designated by HRSA as meeting the requirements of the Health Center Program (referred to as look-alikes).
-Objectives may include expanding access to primary health care on a national basis by creating new access points (i.e., new health centers and sites), expanding service provision at new or existing health centers, expanding networks that facilitate health information technology-based quality improvements in health centers, and expanding primary health care services related to emerging public health issues, including public health emergencies or developing, implementing and evaluating innovative, evidence-based strategies that optimize the use of virtual care.
+Objectives may include expanding access to primary health care by supporting service provision at new or existing health center sites, implementing evidence-based models to improve the quality of primary care services, supporting networks that facilitate health information technology-based quality improvements in health centers, and expanding primary health care services related to emerging public health issues, including public health emergencies.